Babolsar: Tourist attractions

+The presence of a significant number of towers in the city of Babolsar has given this city a modern face, Although environmental standards must be observed.

 Education

 Universities

 University of Mazandaran (UMZ), currently the largest state higher education center in the province of Mazandaran, had formerly consisted of a number of tertiary education centers.
 In 1979 the centers were officially merged to form what is now known as University of Mazandaran.
 In recent years, UMZ has made significant progress, expanding itself with vision both qualitatively and quantitatively.
 It presently includes 12 faculties on its campus: Faculty of Mathematical Sciences, Faculty of Theology and Islamic Sciences, Faculty of Marine and Oceanic Sciences, Faculty of Basic Sciences, Faculty of Arts and Architecture, Faculty of Law and Political Sciences, Faculty of Physical Education and Sports Sciences, Faculty of Humanities and Social Sciences, Faculty of Economics and Administrative Sciences, Faculty of Chemistry, Faculty of Technology and Engineering, and Faculty of Cultural Heritage, Handicrafts and Tourism.

 UMZ has now about 12,000 students who are currently studying at undergraduate, graduate, and post-graduate levels and over 400 faculty members teaching and researching at different faculties of the university.
-Until 2016, more than 15,000 students got graduated from different faculties of our university.
-Based on the policy of the Iranian Ministry of Science, Research and Technology (MSRT), UMZ is committed to providing high-quality education, innovative research at undergraduate, graduate, and post-graduate levels leading to scientific and technological achievements.